 - 1. No shouting or screaming is permitted. - 2.
 Students should be seated to eat. - 3.
 No aimless wandering is permitted. - 4.
 Students are not to loiter around the food line. - 5.
-Students are not to throw food or other objects. - Students are not to leave the cafeteria unless permitted to do so by an adult monitor. - Place food scraps, disposable trays, and eating utensils in the proper containers. - 8.
+Students are not to throw food or other objects. - 6.
+Students are not to leave the cafeteria unless permitted by staff. - Place food scraps, disposable trays, and eating utensils in the proper containers. - 8.
 Students are responsible for keeping their eating area clean. - 9.
-Students are to enter according to the direction of the supervising teacher. - During the lunch period, permission to use the restroom should only be given for an emergency. - 11.
-No students are to be excused before the bell. - 12.
-No carbonated beverages will be permitted for lunch in the cafeteria. - No fast foods are to be ordered, to be delivered, or eaten during school time. - 14.
-Books and schoolwork are not permissible in the cafeteria during lunch time. - 15.
-All school rules including gum chewing apply during lunch periods. - 16.
+Students are to enter according to the direction of the supervising teacher. - 10.
+During the lunch period, permission to use the restroom should only be given for an emergency. - 11.
+No students are to be excused before the bell or dismissed by staff. - No fast foods are to be ordered, to be delivered, or eaten during school time unless approved by staff. - 13.
+All school rules including gum chewing apply during lunch periods. - 14.
 Students cannot charge to their lunch account.